Updated: December 18, 2013

 Courtesy of Max Kraus

 Enjoy month-long holiday cheer displays in the Christmas card town of Middlebury, Vermont.
 A whimsical hut serves hot chocolate on the town green.
-On Sunday, December 23, the famed Annual Community Messiah Sing is held at the Congregational Church at 2 p.m., followed by a winter solstice celebration at the Town Hall Theater at 4 p.m.
-Hunt for miniature mice in storefronts with the I Spy 10 Little Mice contest, and win "Middlebury Money" through December 31.
+On Sunday, December 22, the famed Annual Community Messiah Sing is held at the Congregational Church at 2 p.m., followed by a winter solstice celebration at the Town Hall Theater at 4 p.m.
+Hunt for gingerbread men in storefronts with the I Spy 10 Tiny Gingerbread Men contest, and win "Middlebury Money" through December 31.
 New Year's Eve in Middlebury features fireworks, ice skating, dancing and a dinner theater show.

-At 4:30 p.m.
-Eastern on the winter solstice, 12.21.12, singers across the globe will gather to sing together in the largest-ever synchronized singing event.
+At 12:21 p.m. local time on the winter solstice, 12.21.13, singers across the globe will gather to sing together.
 With a message to heal the Earth, the song can be learned through a YouTube video

 and is led by the Good Earth Singers.
 All are invited to participate.
-Public singing events will take place in Burlington, South Burlington and Danville, Vermont, as well as in locations worldwide
+Public singing events will take place in 10 Vermont locations including Burlington, Montpelier, Norwich and Danville, as well as in locations worldwide

 Media photo courtesy of the Bennington Museum

-More than 20 trees decorated by Bennington, Vermont-area community groups representing themes from around the world are on display at the Bennington Museum in Bennington, Vermont, through December 30.
-From traditional trees to eclectic designs, Vermont's historic Americana memorabilia museum celebrates globally through the holidays (closed Christmas Day).
+More than 20 trees decorated by Bennington, Vermont-area community groups are on display at the Bennington Museum in Bennington, Vermont, through December 30 (closed Christmas Day).
 This year's theme is "Hidden Gems," and tree creators were invited to select rarely exhibited items from the museum's collections to inspire and be displayed within their tree vignettes.
 Admission to the museum is $10 for adults, free for children under 18.
 Looking for inspired gifts?
 On Thursday, December 19, the Museum Gift Shop is open late until 7 p.m., and all items are 20% off.

 © 2012 Rachel Carter